jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 * The most important decision you have to make here are regarding your initial traits and stats.
 The interests mostly serve as a buff to learning jobs - they're most useful when you _need_ a Dupe to skill up quickly to unlock a special skill, which is a situation you'll only reach after a number of cycles.

+* Some stats are not particularly important until later in the game:
+  * Tinkering - this affects manually-operated machines.
+It'll take a while for this to become particularly relevant.
+  * Creativity - this affects your ability to lower stress through base decor.
+Artists are great, but all you need is a +4 to Creativity to make masterpiece paintings - fairly easily obtainable from a +2 Dupe after Job selection.
+Those aren't terribly uncommon.
+  * Ranching - this only becomes practical after you have established a sustainable farm, as it requires a second-tier job and a third-tier research to be of _any_ use.
+It's definitely a nice skill, but it's useless when starting out.
+  * Kindness - this matters when you start breaking into the Toxic (slime-filled) biome.

 * If possible, I advise picking duplicants for the following roles, prioritized from most to least important:
-  * A "Researcher" - someone with a high learning stat and without Small Bladder.
+  * A ["Researcher"](dupe-builds#researcher) - someone with a high learning stat and without Small Bladder.
 You have to unlock everything interesting in ONI.
-  * A "Farmer" - someone who can efficiently manage your colony's food and plants.
+  * A ["Farmer"](dupe-builds#farmer) - someone who can efficiently manage your colony's food and plants.
 Multiplying seeds is important.
-  * A "Pioneer" (Miner/Architect) - a great digger who can clear out early space for your base.
+  * A ["Pioneer"](dupe-builds#pioneer) (Miner/Architect) - a great digger who can clear out early space for your base.
 All the better if they can construct well.
-  * A "Gofer" - a dupe who can efficiently shuttle around your colony's material resources.
+  * A ["Sweeper"](dupe-builds#sweeper) (Gofer/Groundskeeper) - a dupe who can efficiently shuttle around your colony's material resources.

 * You may have noticed that I've listed more than three priorities above, despite you only being able to select three Dupes.
 This is intentional, as your initial Dupes will need to put in double-duty by pitching in toward multiple types of tasks to most effectively manage your base.

-Here's the dupes I'll be starting this tutorial with:
+Here are the dupes I'll be starting this tutorial with:

 ![An example initial crew I might take.](img/selected-dupes.png){:class="img-responsive"}